edterbak/NodeRed_Heishamon_control/README.md

 -[New] Softstart addon to reduce compressor frequency during startup even more (Using Quiet mode 3) Limits freq to 35 Hz<br/>
 -[Request] Moved all settings from scheduler tab --> settings tab<br/>
 -[New] Write panasonic_heat_pump last Error to log.<br/>
+-[new] Show current status of heater on HOME dashboard.

 ## First upcoming change:
--Show current status of heater on HOME dashboard (DHW running, Backup-heater used, Steralisation running)

 ## To do:
 -Create central place on flow for all custom connections (Sensors, thermostat) which connect to corresponding link-in and link-out nodes.<br/>